 Funded by the American Recovery and Reinvestment Act, the NSF grant will fund a host of research operations.
 “We’ll be making field measurements, collecting samples to analyze for their chemical and biological constituents, completing experiments, collecting sediment cores to look at changes over time and modeling the dynamics of these systems,” Ewing says.

-Tags: cyanobacteria Gloeotrichia echinulata lake eutrophication Lake Sunapee national science foundation stimulus funds
+Tags: Awards to faculty cyanobacteria Gloeotrichia echinulata lake eutrophication Lake Sunapee national science foundation stimulus funds

 Leave a Reply